. . . . . Welcome to friends of Rilke from Italy . . . .

 once through the garden:

-one to the other, and start to drink—: drink upon drink:
+and start to drink—: drink upon drink:

 O how strangely then does the drinker forget what took place.